Iterative Methods for Vecchia-Laplace Approximations for Latent Gaussian Process Models

-Regarding computational costs, running $k$ iterations of the pivoted Cholesky decomposition algorithm costs $O(nk^2)$, whereby only the diagonal elements of the matrix $\vecmat{\Sigma}$ and $k$ of its rows need to be accessed.
+We use the pivoted Cholesky decomposition \citep{harbrecht2012low} to obtain $\vecmat{L}_k$ as this is a state-of-the-art approach for Gaussian likelihoods \citep{gardner2018gpytorch}.
+Since calculating entries of the approximated $\tilde{\vecmat{\Sigma}}$ is slow for large $n$, we use the original covariance matrix $\vecmat{\Sigma}$ to calculate $\vecmat{L}_k$.
+Running $k$ iterations of the pivoted Cholesky decomposition algorithm costs $O(nk^2)$, whereby only the diagonal elements of the matrix $\vecmat{\Sigma}$ and $k$ of its rows need to be accessed.
 Further, for linear solves and to calculate the log-determinant, we can use the Woodbury matrix identity and the matrix determinant lemma, and the costs thus scale linearly with $n$.
 We have also tried adding $\text{diag}(\tilde{\vecmat{\Sigma}}) - \text{diag}(\vecmat{L}_k\vecmat{L}_k^T)$ to the diagonal of $\vecmat{P}_{\text{LRAC}}$ such that $\tilde{\vecmat{\Sigma}} + \vecmat{W}^{-1}$ and the preconditioner have the same diagonal.
 However, this did not improve the properties of the preconditioner (results not tabulated).